Types of Illustration: Exploring Popular 8 Types

 Watercolor Illustrations

-Watercolor illustrations enchant with their ethereal translucency, delicate washes of color, and subtle blending techniques.
-This medium allows artists to create dreamlike scenes, evoke emotions with gentle brushstrokes, and infuse their creations with a sense of whimsy and fluidity.
+Watercolor illustrations enchant with their ethereal translucency.
+They have delicate washes of color.
+They also use subtle blending techniques.
+Besides, this medium allows artists to create dreamlike scenes.
+They evoke emotions with gentle brushstrokes.
+They infuse their creations with a sense of whimsy and fluidity.

 Oil and Acrylic Paintings